devashish234073/globe-html-navigation/README.md

 Added a toolbox to drop a ball from any lattitude and longiude and there's button for throwing with or without gravity:

 ![image](https://github.com/devashish234073/globe-html-navigation/assets/20777854/aaff5e18-0cc2-4e93-a3ba-34609a71b7f8)

+Usage of the guide is explained in this video --> https://www.linkedin.com/posts/devashish-priyadarshi-96554112b_added-a-checkbox-to-stop-earths-rotation-activity-7159263016826396672-HSZZ?utm_source=share&utm_medium=member_desktop